Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 }
 ```

-Some property types may take additional parameters.
+Some property types may take additional parameters, in particular the [`item_component`](#item_component) property, which your are most likely interested in.

 #### `property`
 **Optional**, defaults to `"item_component"`